cumulusmx/CumulusMX-DistributionFiles/ai2/ReadMe.txt

 If your station is new and you don't have records for all months, the missing months buttons will be removed.
 If you don't want this, you can edit the records.js file and remove the function beginning at line 101.

-If you want the bottons in a differnt order, e.g., you want the 'All-time', 'This Month' & 'This Year' buttons together give them the style: 'order:-1' to put them at the start or 'order:1' to put them at the end.
+If you want the bottons in a different order, e.g., you want the 'All-time', 'This Month' & 'This Year' buttons together give them the style: 'order:-1' to put them at the start or 'order:1' to put them at the end.

 Extra Sensors & Airlink Sensors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~